-Discussion of comment 171-179-180:
+Discussion of comment 171-179-180: MMS ranging procedure for SS-TWR with fixed reply time

+This CR is an extension of ranging procedure for SS-TWR with fixed reply time to MMS (Section 10.29.6.5 in 802.15.4_2024)

 The timing of the MMS ranging transmission (Figure 24) is managed by the MAC Layer.
 To evaluate the Time of Flight (ToF), the initiator needs to receive a report compact frame including a reply time from the responder.